 I’ve really taken my time to get to know the best Helsinki cafes.
 Not just now when I’m back from Thailand but also before my stay in Asia.
 It really is my favourite thing to do, exploring new coffee shops and visiting the old, favourite ones, by myself, reading some magazines while enjoying a latte with something sweet.

-Lately, I’ve been doing mostly raw cakes and vegan recipes and I have to admit, I do feel better when I don’t stuff myself with flour, refined sugar, yeast, and dairy.
+Lately, I’ve been doing mostly raw food and vegan recipes and I have to admit, I do feel better when I don’t stuff myself with flour, refined sugar, yeast, and dairy.
 However, I’ve never been a big believer in extremities so I do occasionally allow myself to indulge in pastries, cakes, cookies etc that are the real deal.